Author:

 Measures to be taken to promote the element's visibility over the next 5 years.

 a.
-A catalogue of digitised Onton Slišana and Michelel Jermacane records was created and structured.
+A catalogue of digitised Ontons Slišāns and Miķelis Jermacāns recordings was created and structured.

 a.
 Complete reconstruction of the building will be carried out.

 a.
-We will continue to organise the international folklore festival “lipa kust”.
+We will continue to organise the international folklore festival “Lipa kust”.
 Next planned 2024, 2026, 2028.

 d.
 Promote the gradual change of generations, which will clearly contribute to the protection and development of the element.